jlaw127/abcmps/assets/md/about.md

 # ABOUT

-## qwer

-I'm [First Name] [Last Name], a grad student at XXX.
+My name is [First Name] [Last Name], a grad student at XXX.
 I obtained my bachelor's degree here in 2022.

 [Google](https://google.com)